 Hirschinger was named the head coach of the Wildcat volleyball program in the spring of 1996 by former athletic director Judy Ray, in the second season that UNH regained its varsity status.
-In her 18 years at UNH, she has become the program’s winningest coach and the first to surpass the 200-win milestone as she currently has 285 victories.
-Not to mention she has guided the Wildcats to 20-win seasons seven times during her tenure in Durham.
-Hirschinger earned her 200th career win at UNH when the team captured a 3-1 win over Southern Methodist University in the deciding match of the UNH Tournament on Sept.
-15, 2007.
+In her 19 years at UNH, she has become the program’s winningest coach and the first to surpass the 200-win milestone as she currently has 315 victories.
+Not to mention she has guided the Wildcats to 20-win seasons eight times during her tenure in Durham.
+Hirschinger earned her 300th career win at UNH when the team captured a four-set win over Binghamton University on Nov.
+2, 2014 to clinch the America East playoff berth.

 Hirschinger won the 2003 America East Coach of the Year after guiding the program to its second-straight championship with a 23-12 overall record and a 12-2 mark in conference play.
 UNH faced No. 1- and eventual national champion- Southern California in the team’s third appearance in the NCAA Tournament under Coach Hirschinger.